CondationCMS/website/content/index.features.6.md

     position: 1
 ---

-One installation can handle multiple sites.
+Handle multiple sites with just one installation.